Are you looking for a job that will let you start up quickly, run your business from home, and be financially stable in Alabama?

 While trainees usually work part-time, they do make money.
 As a trainee appraiser, you will earn on a per assignment basis.
 It may range from around $50 to $150 per appraisal.

-Per Ziprecruiter.com, as of June 2021, the average annual salary of a trainee appraiser in Alabama is around $26,700.
+Per Ziprecruiter.com, the average annual salary of a trainee appraiser in Alabama is around $26,700.

 Once you complete 1,000 hours of work experience and pass the state-required exam, you can then hold the title of a State Registered Real Property Appraiser.
 This license will allow you to earn even more.